Bob Wilkins: KCRA-3 and KTXL-40 in Sacramento

 Wilkins started his on-camera television career in 1963 at KCRA-TV Channel 3 in Sacramento, California.
 He was writing and producing commercials for the station when he was tapped to be a fill-in host for an afternoon movie show in 1964.
-Wilkins was given his own time slot, hosting horror films on Seven Arts Theater (later advertised as Bob Wilkins Presents and The Bob Wilkins Show), which followed the station's 11 p.m. newscast.
+Wilkins was given his own time slot, hosting horror films on Seven Arts Theater (later advertised as Bob Wilkins Presents and The Bob Wilkins Show), which followed the station's Saturday 11 p.m. newscast.
 The show debuted on September 10, 1966, with Attack of the Mushroom People being the featured film.
 After several successful years, he was courted by former KCRA manager Tom Breen, then at KTVU in Oakland, California, to bring his show to the San Francisco Bay Area.
 Breen was one of Wilkins' best supporters at KCRA, who had always encouraged the then-young host to try novel things, and to never be afraid of going for it.
 Bob left KCRA on his own terms, with his last show broadcast on March 14, 1970.
 However, after starting a new show on KTVU, Bob returned to Sacramento television, this time at KTXL Channel 40 on May 9, 1970, with The Bob Wilkins Double Horror Show, an all-new production, which ran successfully for over a decade.